 The Company is a public limited company incorporated and domiciled in India and has its registered office at Bengaluru, Karnataka, India and has offices in India, United States of America (USA), United Kingdom, Japan, Singapore, Malaysia, Australia, Germany, Switzerland, Sweden, UAE, Netherlands, Canada, Belgium, France, Ireland, Poland, Mexico and Republic of China.
 The Company has its primary listings on the Bombay Stock Exchange and National Stock Exchange in India.
-The standalone interim financial statements were authorized for issuance by the Company's Board of Directors on July 17, 2019.
+The Company became a subsidiary of Larsen & Toubro Limited (L&T) with effect from July 2, 2019 (Refer note 34).
+The standalone interim financial statements were authorized for issuance by the Company's Board of Directors on October 16, 2019.